Susann Carmen Jagodzińska

 the same sorrow and the same hopes.

-In those times of division and wars, such a simple thought seemed precious to me.
+In those times of division and wars, such a simple thought seemed precious to us.

 Within an imaginary time, within an imaginary space,